xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 }
 ~~~

-ERRORS:
+Errors:<br />
-E_UNAUTHORIZED: Only a speaker can issue the goNextQuestion message
+E_UNAUTHORIZED: You are either not authenticated or not a speaker

 ### liveVoteResults
 Issued to the speaker when someone sends a vote or when the speaker reconnects to the poll.